-The Company owns 22 claims acquired by staking.
+The Company no longer owns any Zeus claims.

 During the year ended November 30, 2019, a write-off of \$47,046 was recorded against the Zeus project as the Company has no current or future budgeted exploration programs in place for this project.